bdevos/rss-to-email/README.md

 Because the workflow looks at the previous successful run to determine which posts to send you, you can also disable the workflow by hand and pickup again later.
 There might be a limit to the amount of posts in a single RSS feed.

-Note: Github workflow runs to [not support timezones](https://github.com/orgs/community/discussions/13454) for cron schedules
+Note: Github workflow runs do [not support timezones](https://github.com/orgs/community/discussions/13454) for cron schedules.

 ## Screenshot